bitrise-io/devcenter/_articles/en/builds/available-environment-variables.md

 {% include collapse.html title="$BITRISE_TRIGGERED_WORKFLOW_ID" content="`$BITRISE_TRIGGERED_WORKFLOW_ID`: The ID of the Workflow that was triggered.
 This env var is exposed regardless of whether the Workflow was triggered manually or automatically. "%}

 {% include collapse.html title="$BITRISE_TRIGGERED_WORKFLOW_TITLE" content="`$BITRISE_TRIGGERED_WORKFLOW_TITLE`: The title of the Workflow that was triggered - if it has a title, which is completely optional.
-This env var is exposed regardless of whether the Workflow was triggered manually or automatically." %}
+This Env Var is exposed regardless of whether the Workflow was triggered manually or automatically." %}

 {% include collapse.html title="$BITRISE_BUILD_STATUS" content="`$BITRISE_BUILD_STATUS`: The current status of the build.
 The available options are: